 Preparation of benzene from aromatic acids

-Benzene can be prepared from aromatic acids through their decarboxylation.
-In this process sodium salt of the benzoic acid (sodium benzoate) is heated with soda lime to produce benzene along with sodium carbonate.
+Benzene can be prepared from aromatic acids through decarboxylation reaction.
+In this process, sodium salt of the benzoic acid (sodium benzoate) is heated with soda lime to produce benzene along with sodium carbonate.

 Preparation of benzene from phenol

 Benzene can be prepared from phenols too through their reduction.
 In this process vapors of phenol are passed over heated zinc dust.
 Zinc dust reduces them to form benzene.

 Preparation of benzene from sulphonic acids